Jamie Schroeder

 Jamie Twist Schroeder (born September 9, 1981, in Wilmette, Illinois) is an American rower, and a victorious Oxford Blue.

 Education

-Schroeder was educated at Choate Rosemary Hall, Connecticut '99, and Stanford University '05 from where she has a BSc in biology and an MSc in bioengineering.
-She originally enrolled at Northwestern University, where she began rowing in 2001 before transferring to Stanford.
-She matriculated in 2005 at Christ Church, Oxford where she studied cardiac energetics and earned a doctoral degree in 2010 from the Department of Physiology, Anatomy, and Genetics.
+Schroeder was educated at Choate Rosemary Hall, Connecticut '99, and Stanford University '05 from where he has a BSc in biology and an MSc in bioengineering.
+He originally enrolled at Northwestern University, where he began rowing in 2001 before transferring to Stanford.
+He matriculated in 2005 at Christ Church, Oxford where he studied cardiac energetics and earned a doctoral degree in 2010 from the Department of Physiology, Anatomy, and Genetics.

 The Boat Race

 At Oxford University, Schroeder was a member of Oxford University Boat Club and took part in the Boat Race in 2006.
 Both universities had extremely strong intakes that year, with Cambridge boasting several world champions and the Oxford crew including Olympic silver medallists Barney Williams and Jake Wetzel.
 Oxford, with Schroeder in the five seat, won the epic contest by 5 lengths in a time of 18 minutes 26 seconds.